-Mammoth Holdings, Gulfport and Rhino, which are the selling stockholders in this offering, as well as our executive officers and directors, have each agreed that, subject to certain exceptions, they will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, enter into a transaction that would have the same effect, or enter into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of our common stock, whether any of these transactions are to be settled by delivery of our common stock or other securities, in cash or otherwise, or publicly disclose the intention to make any offer, sale, pledge or disposition, or to enter into any transaction, swap, hedge or other arrangement, without, in each case, the prior written consent of the representative of the underwriters in this offering, in its sole discretion, may release the common stock and other securities subject to the lock-up agreements described above in whole or in part at any time.
+Mammoth Holdings, Gulfport and Rhino, which are the selling stockholders in this offering, as well as our executive officers and directors, have each agreed that, subject to certain exceptions, they will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, enter into a transaction that would have the same effect, or enter into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of our common stock, whether any of these transactions are to be settled by delivery of our common stock or other securities, in cash or otherwise, or publicly disclose the intention to make any offer, sale, pledge or disposition, or to enter into any transaction, swap, hedge or other arrangement, without, in each case, the prior written consent of the representative of the underwriters in this offering for a period of 180 days after the date of this prospectus.
+The representative of the underwriters in this offering, in its sole discretion, may release the common stock and other securities subject to the lock-up agreements described above in whole or in part at any time.
 When determining whether or not to release the common stock and other securities from lock-up agreements, the representative will consider, among other factors, the holder's reasons for requesting the release and the number of shares of common stock or other securities for which the release is being requested.

-The underwriters have reserved for sale at the initial public offering price up to % of the common stock being offered by this prospectus for sale to our employees, executive officers, directors, business associates and related persons who have expressed an interest in purchasing shares of common stock in the offering.
+The underwriters have reserved for sale at the initial public offering price up to 5% of the common stock being offered by this prospectus for sale to our employees, executive officers, directors, business associates and related persons who have expressed an interest in purchasing shares of common stock in the offering.
 The number of shares of common stock available for sale to the general public in the offering will be reduced to the extent these persons purchase the reserved common stock.
 Any reserved shares of common stock not so purchased will be offered by the underwriters to the general public on the same terms as the other shares of common stock.
 Any shares of common stock sold in the directed stock program to directors and executive officers will be subject to the 180-day lock-up agreements described above.